NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/G/Ghastly Cauldron.md

 * * *

 **Effect** As you stir the cauldron, its contents transform into 10 meals suitable for undead consumption.
 Each meal must be ladled from the cauldron individually as a 3-action activity and must be eaten within 1 hour of removal.
-An undead creature that consumes a meal from the cauldron regains 5d8 Hit Points and gains the benefits of 4th-rank [[Spells/Restoration|Restoration]] that you choose; living creatures who consume a meal from the cauldron take 5d8 void damage (DC 27 Fortitude check) instead.
+An undead creature that consumes a meal from the cauldron regains 5d8 Hit Points and gains the benefits of 4th-rank [[Restoration|Restoration]] that you choose; living creatures who consume a meal from the cauldron take 5d8 void damage (DC 27 Fortitude check) instead.
 Any meals remaining in the cauldron 24 hours after activation become inedible slurry.

 *Source: Pathfinder #182: Graveclaw*
 *OGL*